Poll: Porn Industry Split Over Government Antipiracy Role

 For some involved with understanding and adjudicating the law, the time is now to implement some form of protection for property owners.

-Greg Piccionelli, an industry attorney and name partner with Westlake Village, Calif.-based Piccionelli & Sarno, says Congress needs to forge new antipiracy legislation that is "desperately needed," but it must have a "workable balance."
+Greg Piccionelli, an industry attorney and name partner with the Westlake Village, California-based firm Piccionelli & Sarno, says Congress needs to forge new anti-piracy legislation that is "desperately needed," but that it must have a "workable balance."

-Adult industry attorney Marc J. Randazza of Las Vegas-based Randazza Legal Group noted that "intellectual property creators have a right to the fruits of their labors."
+Adult industry attorney Marc J. Randazza of Las Vegas-based Randazza Legal Group notes that "intellectual property creators have a right to the fruits of their labors."

 "Those who steal that from them should be stopped and made to pay," Randazza says.
 "Anyone who knowingly profits from intellectual property theft should be made to pay as well.

-"The best way to do this would be to make a very simple law: 1) If you knowingly profit from copyright infringement, you can be held liable for contributory copyright infringement, with statutory damages, actual damages, and disgorgement of profits as a penalty.
-2) If you are outside the U.S. and the plaintiff can show that they have a substantial likelihood of success on the merits of their claim, you must post a bond for recovery of reasonable damages or your website is taken down until you pay the bond.
-3) You can appeal any bond determination immediately, and the site shall not be taken down during the appeal."
+"The best way to do this would be to make a very simple law," Randazza elaborates.
+"One, if you knowingly profit from copyright infringement, you can be held liable for contributory copyright infringement, with statutory damages, actual damages and disgorgement of profits as a penalty.
+Two, if you are outside the U.S. and the plaintiff can show that they have a substantial likelihood of success on the merits of their claim, you must post a bond for recovery of reasonable damages or your website is taken down until you pay the bond.
+Three, you can appeal any bond determination immediately, and the site shall not be taken down during the appeal."

 Related: